nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-implement-local-groups-or-roles-using-computed-groups.md

         }
     }
     ```
     {{/panel}}

 **TEST**

-As you can see in this example, the computer group statically returns `myTestGroup.
+As you can see in this example, the computer group statically returns `myTestGroup`.
 Let's test your test environment:`

 1. Bootstrap an empty project with [Nuxeo CLI]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-cli'}})
 2. Make sure the project is correctly configured to be hot reloaded: